wgtunnel/website/docs/faq.md

 # FAQ

-This section addresses commonly asked questions about WG Tunnel and provides detailed answers.
+This section addresses commonly asked questions about WG Tunnel.

 ## Is WG Tunnel supported on Android TV?

 Yes, WG Tunnel is supported on Android TV.

-Amazon Fire TV is not officially supported, but the app may work when sideloaded.
+Amazon Fire TV is not officially supported, but the app works when sideloaded.

-## How do I add a tunnel?

-To add a tunnel, you need a WireGuard server or a VPN provider that allows exporting tunnel configurations for third-party apps.

-These configurations are typically provided as a `.conf` file or a QR code.

 ## Does WG Tunnel work with Android Auto?

-Yes, WG Tunnel is compatible with Android Auto, but it requires specific configuration.
+Yes, WG Tunnel is compatible with Android Auto by leveraging the [split tunneling](tunnels#split-tunneling) feature.

-To enable compatibility, use the app’s split tunneling feature to exclude the Android Auto app from the tunnel.
+To enable compatibility, use [split tunneling](tunnels#split-tunneling) to exclude the Android Auto app package from the tunnel.

-> **Note**: Refer to the [split tunneling configuration guide](#) for detailed instructions. *[TODO: Add link to split tunneling configuration guide.]*

 ## Why are some features unavailable on Android TV?

 Android TV lacks certain capabilities and security features available on mobile Android devices.

-As a result, some WG Tunnel features are disabled on Android TV to ensure compatibility and security.
+As a result, some WG Tunnel features are disabled on Android TV to ensure compatibility.

 ## Why does WG Tunnel require location permissions for auto-tunneling?

 Android classifies Wi-Fi SSIDs as precise location information.
-For WG Tunnel to access the SSID for auto-tunneling, it requires location permissions.
+For WG Tunnel to read the Wi-Fi name (SSID) for auto-tunneling, it requires location permission and location services enabled.

-> **Note**: This permission is only needed if you enable the *Tunnel on untrusted Wi-Fi* option in the auto-tunneling settings.
+To circumvent this, WG Tunnel supports alternative [Wi-Fi detection methods](auto-tunneling#wi-fi-detection-method) like [Shizuku](https://shizuku.rikka.app/).

 ## How do I exclude my local network from the tunnel to access local services and devices?